HITECHCRIME/HC_SG131/README.md

 leadin' home
-gonna fight it all, pullin' back leadin' home, nagging ain't this kinda land
+gonna fight it all, pullin' back leadin' home, nagging ain't this kinda land yeah

 leadin' home
 gonna puck it like a right up (pu- it laka raaayup)

-- like a righta fam
+- like it up fam
 right up to the foreign lands
 lick'em from behind the glass